canonical/discourse-gatekeeper/README.md

 # Upload Charm Documentation

-*This action is still in alpha, breaking changes could occur.*
+*This action is still in alpha, breaking changes could occur.
+For now, it should only be used on Canonical repositories after approval.*

 This action automates uploading documentation from the `docs` folder in a repository to discourse which is how the charm documentation is published to